 Elis James is a stand up, actor and radio presenter.
 Best known for presenting a show on Radio X with John Robins, Elis and John have just moved to the Friday, 1-3pm slot on BBC Radio 5live, following a five year stint on Radio X which spawned a spin off book, and saw the two perform sell out shows at the Shepherd’s Bush Empire, Kentish Town Forum and Hammersmith Apollo.
+From a strong cult following, the BBC 5live show with Elis and John has an ever-growing reach, leading them to win the Gold Award at the ARIAs 2020 for Funniest Show.

 Alongside his BBC Radio 5live show, he has just launched a new podcast with John Robins on BBC Sounds called How Do You Cope?
 In this new podcast they will be chatting to various guests about hurdles and setbacks they have occurred but reflecting with light and laughter.